Jesse Itzler: Entrepreneurship

 In 1996, Itzler co-founded Alphabet City Sports Records with his friend Kenny Dichter.
 The record company is known for mixing classic arena songs with highlights of historical play-by-play calls for professional sports teams including the Wizards, the Mavericks, and the Lakers.
 In 1998, the company was sold to SFX.

 In 2001, Itzler co-founded Marquis Jet, one of the largest private jet card companies in the world.
 Itzler served as the company's Vice Chairman until the company was acquired by Berkshire Hathaway, parent company of NetJets, in 2009.

 In 2009, Itzler created the 100 Mile Group, a brand incubator and accelerator.
 The company announced a partnership with ZICO Coconut Water and the Coca-Cola company in 2009.
 In 2012, ZICO was acquired by Coca-Cola for an undisclosed sum.

+In 2017, Itzler co-founded 29029 Everesting, an endurance challenge where participants repeatedly hike a ski mountain until they reach the elevation of Mount Everest (29,029 feet).
+The event has since expanded to multiple locations in the United States and Canada.

 In November 2015, Itzler released his book Living With a SEAL: 31 Days Training With the Toughest Man on the Planet.
 The book was a New York Times Best Seller and ranked first on the LA Times book list.
 He released Living With the Monks: What Turning Off My Phone Taught Me about Happiness, Gratitude, and Focus in 2018.
 Itzler is represented by literary agent Lisa Leshne of The Leshne Agency.

 Itzler founded The Big Ass Calendar Company, a productivity company that produces large-format wall calendars and planners designed to display an entire year at a glance.
 The calendar system emerged from Itzler's personal planning methodology, which he developed to manage his busy schedule balancing multiple business ventures and family life with four children.

-Recently, he has begun to pursue keynote speaking.